Innovation

 Optimized Fungal-Root Symbiosis

-The bacteria in BSI002 enhance the nutrient access for the endophytic fungus, reinforcing its association with plant roots, while the fungus, in turn, fosters conditions that promote greater delivery of bacterial cells to the root system.
+The bacteria in BasidioBoost N-Fix enhance the nutrient access for the endophytic fungus, reinforcing its association with plant roots, while the fungus, in turn, fosters conditions that promote greater delivery of bacterial cells to the root system.

 Reduction of P and N Chemical Fertilizers